drdna/StarshipElements/CrossValidation.md

 ![NewStarship.png](/data/NewStarship.png)

-3. To refine the insertion positions, we need to align the refenxce genome against the genome that was used to identify the starship insertion.
+3. To refine the insertion positions, we need to align the reference genome against the genome that was used to identify the starship insertion.
 In the above example, we can see that the insert was identified by aligning the Arcadia2 genome against B71.
 4. Create an Arcadia2 x B71 alignment using minimap2:
 ```bash
 minimap2 B71v2sh.fasta Arcadia2.fasta -o Arcadia2.B71v2sh.paf